pigwall/10605-hw7/README.md

 # 10605-hw7

+This is a matrix defactorization program in python.

-run the code with following command line in autolab:
+Run the code with following command line in autolab:

 spark-submit dsgd_mf.py <num_factors> <num_workers> <num_iterations> \
 <beta_value> <lambda_value> \